jgoeders/dac_sdc_2020/support/measure_power/README.md

 The imaged SD card should contain two partitions (possibly /dev/sda1 and /dev/sda2 on Linux).

-On the partition containing an ''/etc'' folder, replace:
+On the partition containing an `/etc` folder, replace:
-  * ''/etc/sensors.d/ultra96.conf'' with the ''ultra96.conf'' file provided in this repo folder.
+  * `/etc/sensors.d/ultra96.conf` with the `ultra96.conf` file provided in this repo folder.

-On the partition containing ''BOOT.bin'', replace:
+On the partition containing `BOOT.bin`, replace:
-  * ''BOOT.bin'' with the ''BOOT.bin'' file provided in this repo folder.
+  * `BOOT.bin` with the `BOOT.bin` file provided in this repo folder.
-  * ''image.ub'' with the ''image.ub'' file provided in this repo folder.
+  * `image.ub` with the `image.ub` file provided in this repo folder.